Attacking the Spike: On the Transferability and Security of Spiking Neural Networks to Adversarial Examples: Conclusion

 \section{Conclusion}

-Developments in BP SNNs and Transfer SNNs create new opportunities for energy efficient classifiers but also raise important security questions.
-In this paper, we investigated and analyzed three important aspects of SNN adversarial machine learning.
-First, we analyzed how the surrogate gradient estimator effects adversarial SNN attacks.
-We showed this choice plays a critical role in achieving a high attack success rate on both BP and Transfer SNNs.
+Developments in SNNs create new opportunities for energy efficiency but also raise critical security questions.
+In this paper, we investigated three important aspects of SNN adversarial machine learning among BP SNNs, Transfer SNNs, and adversarial trained SNNs.
+First, we analyzed the surrogate gradient estimator in adversarial attacks and showed it plays a critical role in achieving a high attack success rate for both BP and Transfer SNNs.

-Second, we used the best gradient estimator to create adversarial examples with different SNN models to measure their transferability with respect to state-of-the-art architectures like Visions Transformers and Big Transfer CNNs.
-We showed their exist multiple SNN/ViT and SNN/CNN pairings that do not share the same set of vulnerabilities to traditional adversarial machine learning attacks.
-Lastly, we proposed a new attack, Auto-SAGA which achieves a high attack success rate against both SNNs and non-SNN models (ViTs and CNNs) simultaneously.
-Our work advances the field of SNNs and adversarial machine learning by demonstrating the proper surrogate gradient attack techniques, showing where SNN adversarial transferability exists and by developing a novel attack that works across SNN and non-SNN models.
+Second, we used the single best gradient estimator to create adversarial examples with different SNN models to measure their transferability with respect to state-of-the-art architectures like Visions Transformers and Big Transfer CNNs.
+We showed that SNN single-model adversarial examples do not transfer often and there exist multiple SNN/ViT and SNN/CNN pairings that do not share the same set of vulnerabilities to traditional adversarial machine learning attacks.